G-Lemieux/COEN448-aware-microservices/README.md

 ## Conclusion

-The Broken-Microservices project showcases the implementation of a microservices architecture using modern technologies.
+The Aware-Microservices project showcases the implementation of a microservices architecture using modern technologies.
 By following the instructions provided, you can set up and run the project on your local machine, gaining insights into the workings of a microservices-based system.